jrheard/blog/python/blackjack.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

-Each time the player says `hit`, you should call `print_game_status()` once you've given them a new card, so that they can see their updated hand.
+Each time the player says `hit`, you should call `print_game_status()` after giving them a new card, so that they can see their updated hand.

 Notice the TODO that says that you should end the game if the player's count exceeds 21.
-That's called "busting", and it's game over for the player - don't forget to implement it in your program, because we'll be testing to make sure you did it right!
+That's called "busting", and it's game over for the player - don't forget to implement it in your program!

 Dealer's Turn
 =============